-Kevin is an applied neuroscience researcher for the United States Air Force Research Laboratory managing >$26M in research projects leveraging conscious and nonconscious learning and memory systems for training and decision making.
+Kevin is an applied neuroscience researcher for the United States Air Force Research Laboratory managing research projects that leverage conscious and nonconscious learning and memory systems for training and decision making.
 He is also an avid adventurer and has most recently been into high altitude mountaineering for personal and professional endeavors.

 Kevin measures a number of behaviors in different species (e.g., humans, dogs, rodents); correlates brain/biological state (e.g., EEG bandwidth frequency, corticosterone levels) relative to performance of the organism with respect to a standard baseline or control; and augments performance to optimize task effectiveness (e.g., brain stimulation, vitamin supplementation).

 Kevin is driven by the attempt to explain aspects of psychology with biological processes of brain systems.
 His technical approach to research is to incorporate physiology, psychology, performance, and technology during complex tasks in dynamic environments to better transition discoveries to application.
 This applied vector is fueled by his basic passion to understand what it is like to be conscious.

 “Conformity is not necessarily a virtue.
 Hard work is almost never vice.
 Hopefulness is a moral imperative.
 And, a sense of humor helps.” -Harold J. Morowitz